Systems-Theory-in-Systems-Biology/EPI/docs/source/examples/sbml_example.rst

 .. code-block:: python

-    from epi.core.model import SBMLModel
+    from epipy.core.model import SBMLModel
-    from epi.core.inference import inference
+    from epipy.core.inference import inference

     model = SBMLModel('model.xml', central_param=[1.0, 1.0], param_limits=[[0.0, 2.0], [0.0, 2.0]], param_names=['k1', 'k2'])
     model.inference(model, 'data.csv')

-The attribute :py:attr:`~epi.core.model.SBMLModel.param_names` contains the names of the parameters in the sbml model, for which the inference should be performed.
+The attribute :py:attr:`~epipy.core.model.SBMLModel.param_names` contains the names of the parameters in the sbml model, for which the inference should be performed.
 Per default it contains all parameters from the sbml model file.

 .. note::
     For the SBML Standard see https://sbml.org/.
     You can visualize sbml files with https://sbml4humans.de/.

-.. .. literalinclude:: ../../../epi/examples/sbml/sbml_model.py
+.. .. literalinclude:: ../../../epipy/examples/sbml/sbml_model.py
 ..   :language: python
 ..   :pyobject: MySBMLModel